 Suzanne Ewing, our widening participation officer, is the named point of contact for care-experienced students up to and including the transition to university – S.Ewing@hw.ac.uk

-We are also one of the core partners of the Hub for Success which provides individual information and advice on education opportunities, accommodation and finance, both on a drop-in basis and by making home/campus visits.
+We are also one of the core partners of the Hub for Success which provides individual information and advice on education opportunities, accommodation and finance, both on a drop-in basis and by making home or campus visits.

-- Applying to university - we realise that it can be difficult for care experienced students to get the entry qualifications needed for university which is why we guarantee those students who have the ability to get the minimum entry requirements an offer of a place at university.
+- Applying to the University - we realise that it can be difficult for care-experienced students to get the entry qualifications needed for university which is why we guarantee those students who have the ability to get the minimum entry requirements an offer of a place at the University.
 Remember to tick the relevant box on the UCAS application form.
 This will allow us to make you a minimum offer and contact you about the support you are entitled to

-- How to get into university – if you are not sure if you are studying the right courses, or wondering what courses to choose, we can help you figure out the right route for you
+- How to get into the University – if you are not sure if you are studying the right courses, or wondering what courses to choose, we can help you figure out the right route for you

 - Help for advisers – if you think we can help with your work, or if you are working with someone who you think we can help, let us know and we will help in any way we can

-Once you are a university student, or if you are supporting a new or current university student, Emma Smail in our Wellbeing team can help you – firstname.lastname@example.org.
-There is more information on our Student Support pages for care experienced students.
+Once you are a University student, or if you are supporting a new or current University student, Emma Smail in our Wellbeing team can help you – firstname.lastname@example.org.
+There is more information on our care-student support pages for care-experienced students.